influxdata/docs-v2/content/influxdb/cloud/reference/release-notes/cloud-updates.md

 ### Add ability to share notebooks

 Add ability to [share a notebook](/influxdb/cloud/notebooks/manage-notebooks/#share-a-notebook) in the the InfluxDB Cloud notebook UI.

-### Update Tokens UI

-To enhance security, the Token UI will only display an InfluxDB Cloud token when it's first created.
-If you return to the Token page later, you will not be able to view or copy the token.

 ## October 2021